 Pittsburgh's first hostel in several years is now open in Lawrenceville.
-Yet the establishment's name,
+Yet the establishment's name, Not Another Hostel

 , offers the first clue that it's slightly unconventional.

 A project of John Potter and Steph Bercht, the hostel operates on a donations-based, pay-it-forward model where guests are encouraged to support the initiative with contributions, but aren't required to.
 Because, as Potter says, your stay has already been paid for.

 Potter says the idea for Not Another Hostel developed during the course of the couple's own travels, informed by both good and bad hostelling experiences.
 But the pay-it-forward model grew from a question Potter had been truggling with: Are people basically good, or not?

 “In our last trip, we just had an overwhelming amount of people who would invite us into their homes, complete strangers, and I finally came to the conclusion that yes, I am positive, people are good,” Potter says.
 “And I wanted to show that and pay back what I was given.”